Ben Heppner: Early life and career

+International career

-He is associated with the Wagnerian repertoire, but he performed a range of operas from the German, French and Italian canons.
+He was associated with the Wagnerian repertoire, but he performed a range of operas from the German, French and Italian canons.
 Heppner performed frequently with opera companies in the United States (including the New York Metropolitan Opera) and Europe, and concert appearances with symphony orchestras.
+Heppner was widely regarded as the foremost Wagner tenor of his era.

+Heppner achieved renown in 1993 with the role of Walther von Stolzing in the recording of Wagner's Die Meistersinger von Nürnberg conducted by Wolfgang Sawallisch with the Bavarian State Orchestra.

+In 1994, Heppner performed the role of Florestan in Beethoven's Fidelio with Günther Herbig conducting the Toronto Symphony Orchestra.

+Heppner recorded Wagner's Die Meistersinger von Nürnberg in 1995 with Sir Georg Solti and the Chicago Symphony Orchestra.
+He performed Beethoven's Fidelio at the Salzburg Festival with Solti conducting the Vienna Philharmonic Orchestra in 1996, which would be the conductor's final operatic performance, and recorded the work that same year with Sir Colin Davis conducting the Bavarian Radio Symphony Orchestra.

+Heppner has often performed Gustav Mahler's Das Lied von der Erde, including a 1995 performance conducted by Bernard Haitink.

-He has appeared in the DVD recordings of the Met's productions of Beethoven's Fidelio, Wagner's Die Meistersinger von Nürnberg, and Wagner's Tristan und Isolde, three of his signature roles.
-He first performed Tristan with the Seattle Opera in 1998, and in November 1998 with the Berlin Philharmonic Orchestra.
-Heppner also performed and recorded Wagner's "Gotterdammerung" with the Berlin Philharmonic Orchestra conducted by Sir Simon Rattle.
-He specialized in operatic roles including the title part in Lohengrin, the title part in Otello, and Berlioz's Aeneas.
-He performed Beethoven's "Fidelio" at the Salzburg Festival with Sir Georg Solti in 1996, and recorded the work that same year with Sir Colin Davis conducting.
-Also with Sir Colin Davis, Heppner recorded the role of Aeneas in Berlioz' "Les Troyens".
+He first performed Tristan in Wagner's Tristan und Isolde with the Seattle Opera in 1998, and in November 1998 with the Berlin Philharmonic conducted by Claudio Abbado.
+Heppner also performed and recorded Wagner's Götterdämmerung with the Berlin Philharmonic conducted by Sir Simon Rattle.
+He specialized in operatic roles including the title part in Lohengrin, the title part in Otello, and Berlioz's Aeneas in Les Troyens.

+He has appeared in the DVD recordings of the Metropolitan Opera productions of Beethoven's Fidelio, Wagner's Die Meistersinger von Nürnberg, and Wagner's Tristan und Isolde, three of his signature roles.

+Heppner performed and recorded two major operas composed by Richard Strauss with Giuseppe Sinopoli conducting the Staatskapelle Dresden, Die Frau ohne Schatten and Ariadne auf Naxos.

+Also with Sir Colin Davis, Heppner recorded the role of Aeneas in Berlioz' Les Troyens.

 Heppner has recorded on multiple labels, participating in complete operas and solo albums of arias and songs.
 He was signed to an exclusive contract with Deutsche Grammophon (DG).
-His first solo recording for DG, made in 2001, was Airs Français.
+His first solo recording for DG, made in 2001, was Airs Français accompanied by Myung-whun Chung conducting the London Symphony Orchestra.
 It won a Juno Award.